“This summer, we want to redefine our district’s commitment to equity.”

 For other leaders, the learning walk inspired a focus on equity.
 “The learning walk has me thinking about how we message our network’s commitment to equity, starting this summer during new teacher PD,” reflects Sara Boedecker-Johnston, from Hiawatha.
 “It’s something concrete to me now—not a buzzword.
 That’s really powerful.”

-Energized by their experience, these Minnesota leaders plan to devote part of their summer to intentional, effective planning.
+Energized by their experience, these Minnesota leaders—and the two dozen others who attended the learning walk—plan to devote part of their summer to intentional, effective planning.
 “Successful schools spend a serious amount of time building culture at the beginning of the year,” explains Jill Livdahl of Hennepin Middle School.
 “As a new school we need to plan for this next year.
 Because of the learning walk, we have the tools we need to get started.”